adamsthws/cloudflare_tools/ddns_updater/README.md

 - It compares the current external (WAN) IP address of the machine with the DNS IP record of the domain.
 - If different, it updates the domain's DNS A record at cloudflare to relect the machine's IP.
-- Similar to DuckDNS / No-IP / DynDNS but using your own domain on Cloudflare.
+- Similar to DuckDNS / No-IP / DynDNS but for your own domain on Cloudflare.

 ## INSTALLATION